qli31/midterm/README.md

 Contrast:
 Difference in font size show different importance of information All the words have high contrast with the background either by having a high contrast background color or using shadow to make the words stand out from the background.
+When you hover on the logo, the logo will pop out and stand out from the backgound.
+Also it has green color shadow.

 Repetition:
 All the rabbits related info have green color as rabbits like to eat grass and vegetable.
 Some format and font for all the sections
 All the pages have identical logo.

 Alignment:
 All the pictures and paragraphs are properly aligned.

 Proximity:
 Related information are closly placed to its header and pictures.